totten/civicrm-scssroot/README.md

  * To reference another extension, use "SCSSROOT", as in `@import "SCSSROOT/org.example.other/foo.scss";`
  * To reference all files in an extensions' folder, use "ALL", as in `@import "SCSSROOT/org.example.other/scss/ALL";`

+# Requirements

+To locate configuration information about your CiviCRM instance, these common pre-requisites should be met:

+ * The source tree must physically live under the web-root of your CiviCRM build.
+ * The [`cv`](https://github.com/civicrm/cv) command must be available in the `PATH`.

+The above conditions should already be met automatically if using [`civibuild`](https://github.com/civicrm/civicrm-buildkit/blob/master/doc/civibuild.md).

 # Installation

 ```bash